kshehata/Mac-Cpp-Quickstart/README.md

 Conan should be as easy to install as `pip install conan`.
 You can also install Conan from Homebrew if you prefer.

-If you don't have pip installed (I think it might come with Xcode, but I'm not sure).
-You can follow [pypi's instructions](https://pip.pypa.io/en/stable/installing/).
-It used to be as easy as `sudo easy_install pip` but that might not work in the future.
+If you don't have already pip installed (try running `pip` from the command line to be sure), you can follow [pypi's instructions](https://pip.pypa.io/en/stable/installing/).
+It used to be as easy as `sudo easy_install pip` which is what I did and might still work, but that method is deprecated and might stop working in the near future.

 ## Step 3: Hello World